geoserver/geoserver/doc/en/user/source/installation/linux.rst

 #.
 Navigate to the :website:`GeoServer Download page <download>`.

 #.
 Select the version of GeoServer that you wish to download.
 If you're not sure, select :website:`Stable <release/stable>` release.

+   .. only:: snapshot

+      These instructions are for GeoServer |version|-SNAPSHOT which is provided as a :website:`Nightly <release/main>` release.
+      Testing a Nightly release is a great way to try out new features, and test community modules.
+Nightly releases change on an ongoing basis and are not suitable for a production environment.

+   .. only:: not snapshot

+      These instructions are for GeoServer |release|.

 #.
 Select :guilabel:`Platform Independent Binary` on the download page: :download_release:`bin`